wisekrakr/DSMS_redux/README.md

 let them destroy themselves.
 Do all this for 5 minutes and fight The Boss of Space!
 And then BACK to work.

-The engine will run and update the game.
+The engine will run and update the game. <br>
-The game-engine will create objects and handles various object related calculations, like distance or angle between objects.
+The game-engine will create objects and handles various object related calculations, like distance or angle between objects. <br>
   This will also handle collisions between objects, which are initiated within the object class itself.
-The main class will start the game, handles updating drawing objects and removing them.
+The main class will start the game, handles updating drawing objects and removing them. <br>
 The display will hold all functions that initiate shapes and text on the screen.
-The canvas is created here.
+The canvas is created here.<br>
-The controller will handle key inputs.
+The controller will handle key inputs.<br>
-The audio will hold functions to create sounds that can be used all over the game.
+The audio will hold functions to create sounds that can be used all over the game.<br>
 The game class will initiate object in game and updates score.
-It will also handle updating all objects, as well as the world itself.
+It will also handle updating all objects, as well as the world itself.<br>
-The world class will handle the game mechanics and level progression.
+The world class will handle the game mechanics and level progression.<br>

 Play it here https://wisekrakr.github.io/DSMS_redux/index.html